adityasingh894/PHP-Ticket-Reservation-System/README.md

 # PHP-Ticket-Reservation-System

 A Ticket Reservations System witrh QR code integration which is developed using HTML, CSS JavaScript and PHP/MySQL Server.
-It has the following features:
+It has the following prerequisite features:

 # DASHBOARD
 Page where the number of Events, Seats and Tickets to sold are listed